vickyzhoujy/w22/_lab/lab02.md

 In addition, there is the [Vim Adventures Game](https://vim-adventures.com/) that helps you learn vim while playing a video game.

 ## Step 5: Create and edit a file containing a C++ program <a name="step5"></a>

+Now, in your `lab02-YOUR-USERNAME-HERE` directory, please create a single C++ program, following the steps below.

 This assignment only needs you to write a program that prints out two lines on the display, and nothing else. <b>The output should look EXACTLY as follows</b> (no space before or after each line, except the 2 newlines):